andresnigenda/nyt_wordcount/README.md

-# Exploring the occurence of relevant topics on NYT headlines
+# Exploring the occurence of relevant topics on New York Times (NYT) headlines
 Web app developped for Mike Spertus' UChicago MPCS Big Data Applications class.

 ## Context